-David Garcia, a maintenance facility worker, and a proud Dad in El Paso, TX at the Region 19 Education Services Center.
-However, Mr. Garcia’s everyday life is often influenced by his chronic lower back pain.
+David Garcia, a maintenance facility worker, and a proud Dad in El Paso, TX, at the Region 19 Education Services Center.
+However, his chronic lower back pain often influences Mr. Garcia’s everyday life.
 After undergoing worsening symptoms for some time, Mr. Garcia was recommended to seek chiropractic care with Dr. Alex Jimenez by his sister, a former patient of Dr. Jimenez.
-Mr. Garcia has since experienced enormous relief from his lower back pain and he’s grateful to Dr. Jimenez and his staff for supplying him with education regarding his health problems as well as properly caring for him.
+Mr. Garcia has since experienced enormous relief from his lower back pain, and he’s grateful to Dr. Jimenez and his staff for supplying him with education regarding his health problems as well as properly caring for him.
 Mr. Garcia recommends Dr. Jimenez as the non-invasive surgical selection for lower back pain.

 Several studies show that chiropractic care is a very effective treatment for back pain.
 The chiropractor will perform spinal manipulation to bring the spine (and body) into proper alignment.
-He may also offer advice on exercises, stretching, and ways to improve posture as well as recommending lifestyle changes and what to look for in supportive shoes.
+He may also offer advice on exercises, stretching, and ways to improve posture and recommend lifestyle changes and what to look for in supportive shoes.
 Chiropractic’s whole-body approach not only helps relieve back pain, but it also helps prevent it as well.

-The information herein on "Paget’s Disease and Spine Health El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Paget’s Disease and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*